lemire/fastbase64/README.md

 * Wojciech Muła, Daniel Lemire, Faster Base64 Encoding and Decoding Using AVX2 Instructions, ACM Transactions on the Web (to appear) https://arxiv.org/abs/1704.00605

-Our AVX2 decoder does not use floating-point numbers or multiplications, so it is not subject to potential turbo frequency throttling on many-core processors.
+Our AVX2 decoder does not use floating-point numbers.

 ## Sample usage